CKalitin/ckalitin.github.io/_posts/2025-06-08-space-industry-charts.md

 word_count: 0
 ---

 I'm very open to ideas for new charts!
 I'm in this for the love of the game pls send me ideas on [X](https://x.com/CKalitin) or email (christopher.kalitin@gmail.com).

+Github Repo that I wrote to generate these charts: https://github.com/CKalitin/mcdowell-dataset-analysis

 ### <b>Type Explanations</b>